prajwalmani/file_classification_with_ML/README.md

-PDF and WORD content classifier
+File Classification With ML

-This is an ML project to clasify PDF and WORD file content into a category
+This is an ML project to clasify files content into a different categories like sports,business and some more

 HOW TO RUN IT: